Dynom/ginit/README.md

 A thorough write-up can be found here: https://blog.phusion.nl/2015/01/20/docker-and-the-pid-1-zombie-reaping-problem/

 ## Is this the only solution?
-Far from it, many initiatives have been made to write a small signal-proxy-wrapper.
-Most of them contain more features and may do other things you're looking for.
-To name a few:
+Far from it.
+Many initiatives have been made to write a solution for the same problem.
+From full-blown init systems to small signal-proxy-wrappers, such as ginit.
+Most of them contain more features and might offer you something specific that you need: To name a few:

 * https://github.com/krallin/tini (language: C)
 * https://github.com/Yelp/dumb-init (language: C)